Learn More: ArriveCAN

-To apply for this document, you’ll have to offer information, including contact and travel details as well as if you have symptoms of COVID-19.
+To apply for this document, simply provide your personal information, including contact and travel details as well as mentioning if you have symptoms of COVID-19.
 Unvaccinated travelers must detail their quarantine arrangements too.

 You can go to our application page to obtain the Canada ArriveCAN.

 DISPLAY THE FORM

 After you fill in the application request on our website, we’ll send the Canada ArriveCAN to you via email before you travel to this country.
-Please remember that you must offer valid information about your health status and your travel.
-Also, don’t forget that all unvaccinated travelers must quarantine for 14 days.
+Please remember that you must offer valid information about your health status and your travel plans.

 Check the FAQs below to view quarantine rules for Canada.